US expresses concern about rising Russian-Ukrainian tensions | Taiwan News | 2021/04/01

 “Russia’s destabilizing actions undermine the de-escalation in tensions that had been achieved through an OSCE-brokered agreement back in July of last year,” Kirby said.
 “Additionally, we are aware of Ukrainian military reports concerning Russian troop movements on Ukraine’s borders.”

 Kirby said Washington is discussing these concerns with NATO allies, and the State Department said it will also “reach out to Russia to request an explanation for these developments.”
-Kirby noted that President Joe Biden's national security adviser, Jake Sullivan, spoke on Monday to his Ukrainian counterpart to express U.S. “unwavering support for Ukraine’s sovereignty, territorial integrity and Euro-Atlantic aspirations in the face of continued Russian aggression.”
+Kirby noted that President Joe Biden's national security adviser, Jake Sullivan, spoke on Monday to his Ukrainian counterpart to express U.S. support.

 Milley's office announced his calls to his Russian and Ukrainian counterparts but provided no details.
 Kirby said it was safe to assume that Milley raised U.S. concerns about escalating tensions and cease-fire violations.